fabianostermann/WoodtickWalkingSimulator/README.md

 The music beautifully changes as Guybrush enters different locations.

 This is intended for academic use as a dataset generator for machine learning of conditional music data.
-You can read about its use case in the [corresponding paper](https://publikationen.bibliothek.kit.edu/1000162754/151572782) from the [Proceedings of the *33th Workshop on Computational Intelligence*](https://doi.org/10.5445/KSP/1000162754) that took place in Nov'2023 in Berlin (Germany).
+You can read about its use case in the [corresponding paper](https://publikationen.bibliothek.kit.edu/1000162754/151572782) (pp. 199–214) from the [Proceedings of the *33th Workshop on Computational Intelligence*](https://doi.org/10.5445/KSP/1000162754).

-And of course, do not hesitate to [contact me :envelope:](mailto:fabian.ostermann@tu-dortmund.de) if you need any help!
+Do not hesitate to [contact me :envelope:](mailto:fabian.ostermann@tu-dortmund.de) if you have any questions!

 ## HOWTO setup
 ### Setup ScummVM